MoritzLost/ProcessWireDev/site/03-templating-and-development/02-twig-custom-functionality-and-extensions.md

 ## Translations

 If you are building a multi-language site, you will need to handle internationalization in your code.
-ProcessWire can't natively handle translations in Twig files, so here a some ideas on how to handle that.
-In general, there are three approaches:
+ProcessWire can't handle translations in Twig files natively, so you need to come up with your own internationalization scheme.
+Here are three possible approaches:

 1. Build a module to add Twig support to ProcessWire's multi-language system.
 2. Use an existing module to do that.